Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 is a DNF type whose atoms are all product types:

-and is a DNF type whose atoms are all function types:
+and is a DNF type whose atoms are all function

 To illustrate what this partitioning looks like in practice, here are a few very simple types and their equivalent "partitioned" representation: